poolshark-protocol/documentation/docs/contracts/limit/integration/03-execute-swaps.md

         /**
          * @custom:field callbackData
-         * @notice callback data which gets passed back to msg.sender at the end of a `mint` call */ bytes callbackData;
+         * @notice arbitrary bytes returned to msg.sender at the end of a `swap` call */ bytes callbackData;
     }